The short answer to the question of how to obtain a small business license in Texas is that you don’t need a business

 Permits and Licenses

 Even though you don’t have to get a small business license in Texas, you will likely need other types of licenses or permits, depending on the type of business you have.

 Texas law requires permits and licensing for certain activities to protect the health, safety, and welfare of the public.
 If your business involves any activity that could potentially harm other people or the environment, you will probably need some kind of license or permit.

 The State of Texas provides a complete guide to licensing requirements for different professions.
-We’ve highlighted some of the most common types of licenses and permits below.
+We’ve highlighted some of the most common types of Texas business licenses and permits below.

-There are many professions that require state licensing before a person can actually practice their profession.
+There are many professions that require state licensing before a person can actually practice their profession in Texas.

 If you practice your profession without a license, you can be subject to criminal penalties, including fines and even incarceration.